International Programmes 2025/2026

 Non-European applicants: 15 February for the following winter semester

-European applicants: 1 June for the following winter semester
+European applicants and/or applicants with a BSc from a European university: 1 June for the following winter semester

 Submit application to